tu2-atmanand/Task-Board/README.md

 You can contribute to this project by :

-**1. Requesting a new feature or suggesting a change :** [How to create a new request](https://tu2-atmanand.github.io/task-board-docs/Advanced/HowToCreateRequest.html).
+**1. Requesting a new feature, suggesting an improvement or reporting a Bug :** [How to create a new request](https://tu2-atmanand.github.io/task-board-docs/Advanced/HowToCreateRequest.html).

-**2. Improving the old translated languages or add a new language :** [How to Contribute for Language Translation](https://tu2-atmanand.github.io/task-board-docs/Advanced/Contribution_For_Languages.html).
+**2. Improving the translated languages or add a new language :** [How to Contribute for Language Translation](https://tu2-atmanand.github.io/task-board-docs/Advanced/Contribution_For_Languages.html).

 **3. Contribute to the Development of the plugin Code :** : [How to join the plugin developme](https://tu2-atmanand.github.io/task-board-docs/Advanced/HowToJoinDevelopment.html).